MirantisContainers/mke-docs/content/docs/migrate-from-MKE-3.md

 ## CoreDNS Lameduck migration

-MKE 4 supports migration MKE 3 systems with CoreDNS and Lameduck enabled.
+MKE 4 supports migration from MKE 3 systems are running with CoreDNS and Lameduck enabled.
 Refer to the table below for a comparison of the CoreDNS Lameduck configuration parameters between MKE 3 and MKE 4: